-The default values are the empty strings.
-The default method depends on the distribution and is documented in [12].
-We define in R an special S4-class named unur with two slots
+The default settings are used whenever keywords are omitted.
+The default method depends on the distribution and is documented in Leydold et al. (2002).
+We define in R a special S4-class named unur with two slots.

-In the slot string we save all necessary information about the distribution, used method etc. to generate our 'generator object' in UNU.RAN.
-A full description can be found in Leydold et al. [11].
-The second slot contains an external pointer which refers to a generator object created by the C-code.
+In the slot string we include all necessary information about the distribution, used method etc. to create our 'generator object' in UNU.RAN.
+A full description can be found in Leydold et al. (2002).
+The second slot contains an external pointer which refers to a generator object created by the C code.

-With the definition of function initialize for our class unur we ensure that after the creation of a new instance of the class unur we have a pointer to the generation object created and handeled by the C-ode of UNU.RAN.
+We have defined a function initialize for our class unur.
+This ensures that after the creation of a new instance of the class unur, a pointer to the generation object is created and handled by the C code of UNU.RAN.